The Current River has been rated the #1 canoe camping river in the United States and one of the most scenic canoe trips in the Nation!

 Click here for a list of canoe, kayak or tube rentals near the Current River on our Canoeing page.

 Click here for a mile by mile description of the Current River, courtesy of the Missouri Department of Conservation.

-For Current River water predictions for Van Buren, CLICK HERE.
+For Current River water levels @ Van Buren, CLICK HERE.